What to Do When Parts are No Longer Made for Your Vehicle?

 • Prop shafts

-With computer-controlled equipment that can handle precise refinishing work, like honing, head skimming and shaft balancing, a skilled engineer will be able to repurpose a wide range of existing components.
-If your vehicle is old, imported, obscure or contains lots of custom parts, refurbishment is a cost-effective solution for repurposing worn out components.
+With computer-controlled equipment capable of precise refinishing work, like honing, head skimming and shaft balancing, a skilled engineer can repurpose a wide range of existing components.
+If your vehicle is old, imported, obscure, or built with lots of custom parts, refurbishment is often the most cost-effective way to deal with worn-out components, particularly when a direct replacement simply doesn’t exist.

-If the vehicle parts you need are not available from manufacturers, and your existing components can’t be refurbished, it is often possible to source custom fabrication.
-An automotive fabricator will be able to create and modify custom-designed components for your vehicle.
+If the parts you need are not available from manufacturers, and your existing components can’t be refurbished, it is often possible to source custom fabrication.
+An automotive fabricator can create and modify custom-designed components for your vehicle.
 While custom fabrication can be an involved process of design, engineering and testing, an experienced fabricator can produce OEM-quality parts that stand up to any application.
-Whether you need parts for performance racing, 4WD driving or mining equipment, an automotive workshop can design the pieces you need.
+Whether you need parts for racing, off-roading or rare vehicles, a custom fabrication workshop can design the pieces you need.

 The major benefit of custom manufacturing is the ability to tailor a part to meet your needs.
 You can have an original component duplicated exactly, or you can ask the engineer to update the design to improve its durability and utility.
 The sky is the limit when it comes to custom work, so it’s best to speak to a fabrication workshop and discuss your needs.